Raymond Floyd: Professional career

 Floyd won his first major title six years later at the PGA Championship in 1969, and the second came in 1976 at The Masters, by an eight-stroke margin and was won wire-to-wire.
-He won his second PGA Championship in 1982, after shooting a brilliant opening round of 63 in sweltering hot conditions at Southern Hills Country Club.
+He won his second PGA Championship in 1982, after shooting a opening round of 63 in sweltering hot conditions at Southern Hills Country Club.
 Floyd's round of 63 was the lowest round in a major championship until 2017.
 Floyd finished 1982 ranked second in Mark McCormack's world golf rankings, behind only Tom Watson, who had won two majors that season; had those rankings been calculated over just two seasons, on a par with the system in place at the end of 2012, Floyd would have been ranked world number one in 1982, as he had earned more points from all events in total than Watson in both 1981 and 1982.

 Floyd's fourth and final major title came at the U.S. Open in 1986 at Shinnecock Hills.
 After three rounds, he was tied for fifth place, three shots behind leader Greg Norman, who held the 54-hole lead at all four majors in 1986.
 Norman faltered on Sunday with a 75 (+5), but Floyd shot 66 to win by two strokes and became the then-oldest U.S. Open champion by a few months at 43 years and 9 months.
 (The record was Ted Ray's since 1920, and is now held by Hale Irwin, a champion at age 45 in 1990.)

 The one major title that eluded Floyd, which prevented him from completing the career grand slam, was The Open Championship.
 His best result was in 1978 at St Andrews; he tied for second place, behind three-time winner Jack Nicklaus.

 Floyd came very close to winning a second Green Jacket at the 1990 Masters, where he lost in a playoff to Nick Faldo.
 On the second playoff hole, Floyd pulled a 7-iron shot into the pond left of the 11th green.
 Afterward, he said, "This is the most devastating thing that's ever happened to me in my career.
 I've had a lot of losses, but nothing like this."